MichaelCruzCC/Azure-Networks-And-Protocols/README.md

 ![image](https://github.com/MichaelCruzCC/Azure-Networks-And-Protocols/assets/138819301/63238a54-1fe4-4fdf-8e25-bc2f2174359d)
 ![image](https://github.com/MichaelCruzCC/Azure-Networks-And-Protocols/assets/138819301/1cc9afb5-ac13-4392-9afd-01fdf86843c5)

 <b>Now that we have a Resource Group, this allows us to create the first Virtual Machine.
+Be sure to select the resource group that was just created as well as the same region that was selected.
 It should be running Windows 10 and it should be provisioned at least 2 cores and 16GBs of memory.
-This setting will allow the machine to be as performant as we need it to be.</b>
+This setting will allow the machine to be as performant as we need it to be.
+Also, take note of the login information you input because that is how to log in via remote desktop.</b>